 Be sure this mask is applied at nighttime to prevent photosensitivity due to the citric acid in the lemon [source].
 Mix all 3 ingredients well and apply to your face and neck evenly.

-Leave on for 5 minutes and then rinse thoroughly.
+Leave the mask on for 5 minutes and then rinse thoroughly.
 This mask can be used once a month.

 - 1 teaspoon aloe vera gel